 That is León in the distance.
-It is hard to see, but there is rain in the distance.
-Oliver and I quickly put on our rain gear and within 2 minutes we were standing a huge downpour.
-There was no shelter, so we just walked in downpour for about 20 minutes.
+It is hard to see, but there is rain in the distance (what a surprise 🙂 ).
+Oliver and I quickly put on our rain gear and within 2 minutes we were standing in a huge downpour.
+There was no shelter, so we just walked in the downpour for about 20 minutes.
 We got soaked to the bone and were cold.

 Eventually the rain stopped and we found civilization 🙂 No… we didn’t stop.

 Oliver and I had a nice lunch and then he left for the train station to catch a train to Madrid and see an old friend.